Bhojshala: Kodaṇḍakāvya and Khaḍgaśata

 Dhār (Madhya Pradesh).
 Closing line of the Kodaṇḍakāvya inscription, naming king Bhoja and the text.

 The fragments of two poems in Prakrit were removed from the Kamāl Maula campus to the Dhar Museum, Dhar Fort by the archaeological department of Dhar State and are still on display there.
 One poem is devoted the sword (Skt. khaḍga), the other to the bow (Skt kodaṇḍa), presumably that of Arjuna or Rāma.
 The texts open with the invocation oṃ namaḥ śivāya.
 The closing line of the Kodaṇḍakāvya, turning from Prakrit to simple Sanskrit, names the work and ascribes it to Bhoja.
 The writing style, however, is of the early thirteenth century from the reign of Arjunavarman.

+Shifting of Pillars to the Bhojshala in 2004

+At the end January 2004, the Archaeological Survey of India shifted two carved pillar to the building, placing them behind a protective grill in the south arcade.
+This caused consternation in the local community and prompted calls for the pillars to be removed to a museum as their presence distorted the historical character of the building.
+The calls were not heeded and the pillars remained in the building at the time of the Survey's 2024 census.

+Dhār (Madhya Pradesh).
+Pillars shifted to the building in 2004 and now placed behind a protective grill in the south arcade.